jonathan-kee/examTopicScraper/README.md

 Both of these need to use volume, otherwise they would data would be lost

-I am not entirely sure if I should create an image for the webscraper
+I am not entirely sure if I should create an image for the webscraper ^
+If I am not mistaken, the 12 factor app mentioned about containerize scripts

 # DBT Setup
 1) Install DBT fusion